percona/everest-doc/docs/quick-install.md

 ## Install Percona Everest

-Helm is the easiest way to install Percona Everest and start using it.
+Helm is the easiest way to install Percona Everest.
 {.power-number}

 !!! info "Important"